 Cartagena counts innumerable nightlife options in several areas, the most popular being Getsemani and the Walled City while the modern district of Bocagrande is starting to rival those two.
 Be aware that prostitution is a big issue and that caution is required when partying in Colombia.

 Getsemani area: The area has become one of the new epicentres of Cartagena’s nightlife scene, boasting a mix trendy bars and latin style clubs.
-Calle Media Luna is a street that’s buzzing on nearly every day, with Cafe Havana (Esquina Cra 10) and Bazurto Social Club (Cra.
+Calle Media Luna is a street where you’ll find a lively party on nearly every day of the week, with Cafe Havana (Esquina Cra 10) and Bazurto Social Club (Cra.
 9 #3042) being the best spots in this particular part of Getsemani.